CONTEXT

 The city’s sterilization plan is an even bigger mess.

-So we thought about it.
-We scan our fingers, we scan our faces, what if we scanned our…
+We thought about it.
+We scan our fingers, we scan our faces, what if we scanned our… cocks?

 Cock ID™ is an Ai recognition model that uses your camera to identify peacocks based on their unique feather patterns.